java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/05_exceptions/01_stack_traces.md

 <a id="printing">&nbsp;</a>
 ## Printing stack traces

 Sometimes, it is necessary to print the stack trace to the console or some other location when catching an exception without re-throwing it.
 For doing that, we can make use of the [`printStackTrace`](javadoc:Throwable.printStackTrace()) method.
 Calling that method prints the stack trace of a given exception to `System.err`.
-We can adapt our previous program to do catch the exception and print
+We can adapt our previous program to do catch the exception and print the stack trace by ourselves.

 ```java
 package com.example.someapplication;